Category Archives: EviOTP NFC HSM Technology

 Some of the benefits of PassCypher NFC HSM over traditional multi-factor authentication solutions are:

 • Higher resistance to cyber attacks: It uses a NFC HSM device that stores the secrets in an encrypted way.
-It also verifies the validity of the device used, its pairing key, its unique anti-counterfeiting key, and the validation of the strongbox.
+It also verifies the validity of the device used, its pairing key, its unique anti-counterfeiting key, and the validation of the Authenticator Sandbox.
 It does this with auto verification of fraudulent URLs.

 • Greater convenience: It does not require network or battery.
 You just need to scan the PassCypher NFC HSM device with your smartphone.
 This will automatically fill in the login fields on your computer or display the OTP code.
 The OTP code corresponds to the online service.